sandeepkumar8713/javaapps/27_summary/02_summary_of_components.md

 ![](images2/02_queue_hld.png)

-**Front-end service**
+**Front-end service** (6)
 Request validation, Authentication and authorization, Caching, Request dispatching, Request deduplication, Usage data collection

 **Metadata service**
-This component is responsible for **storing, retrieving, and updating the metadata** of queues in the metadata store and cache.
+This component is responsible for **storing, retrieving, and updating the metadata of queues** in the metadata store and cache.

+If the metadata that needs to be stored is **small** and can reside on a single machine, then it’s **replicated** on each cluster server.
+If the metadata that needs to be stored is too large, then one of the following modes can be followed:

 The **first strategy** is to use the **sharding approach** to divide data into different shards.
 Sharding can be performed based on some **partition key or hashing** techniques, as was discussed in the lesson on database partitioning.
 Each **shard** is stored